 Hart Council held a Regulation 18 consultation on its draft Local Plan from 26 April to 9 June 2017.
 All documents are accessible on the Hart website: https://www.hart.gov.uk/draft-local-plan.
 If you would like to see hard copies of the key documents, please contact the Parish Council Chairman, Andrew Renshaw, email email@example.com or tel 01252 843566.

 The response to this consultation by Winchfield Parish Council can be found below.

-Meanwhile, Winchfield's Neighbourhood Plan was overwhelmingly endorsed by residents at referendum.
-It was approved by Hart's Cabinet on March 2 and was "made" officially by Hart Council on March 30, 2017.
+Hart's draft submission plan conflicts with many aspects of Winchfield's Neighbourhood Plan which was overwhelmingly endorsed by residents at a referendum in February 2017 and was "made" officially by Hart Council on March 30, 2017.
 It now forms part of Hart Council's official planning policy for any development proposed in the parish.

 The Examiner's Report was received on October 4, 2016, and Andrew Ashcroft MRTPI concluded: "The Plan proposes a series of policies and seeks to bring forward positive and sustainable development in the plan area.
 There is a very clear focus on safeguarding local character and promoting distinctive housing development.
 It also includes a series of Watch Points.
 The Plan has been significantly underpinned by community support and engagement.
 It is clear that all sections of the community have been actively engaged in its preparation."